nsonidotdev/test-task-s3-node/README.md

 - `Node.js`
 - `pnpm`

+### How to use and test
+Launch the server in `./web` directory and use website opened on `http://localhost:5173/` to test endpoints

 ### Setup Web
 To start web application for testing navigate to the `./web` and run follwoing commands.